 Though evidence points to front-facing carriers being generally safe when used correctly, there are alternate ways of carrying older babies so that they can get a taste of what it’s like to see the world without having to worry about any of these concerns.

-- The hip carry: Though it’s not for everyone, since it can cause some strain on the parent or caregiver, carrying Baby on your hip in a sling carrier can give her the chance to look around with her hips comfortably splayed and supported, while allowing her to her face in your shoulder if and when she needs a break from all the stimulation.
+- The hip carry: Though it’s not for everyone, since it can cause some strain on the parent or caregiver, carrying Baby on your hip in a sling carrier can give them the chance to look around with their hips comfortably splayed and supported, while allowing them to their face in your shoulder if and when they need a break from all the stimulation.

-- The baby backpack: As Baby grows older, another way to give her the opportunity to take in the sights without taking away the support for her splayed hips given by your body is to use a carrier that lets you set her up on your back, looking around at the world from just behind you.
+- The baby backpack: As Baby grows older, another way to give them the opportunity to take in the sights without taking away the support for their splayed hips given by your body is to use a carrier that lets you set them up on your back, looking around at the world from just behind you.

 - Baby frog-legs: For younger, smaller babies, sling carriers can work almost like hammocks that babies can sit in with their legs folded up and bent at the knees, so that they get the same kind of support for their hips that they might get when sitting on the floor.
 This position can be a little uncomfortable for the adult in the equation, though, so most people don’t use it to cover very much ground.